Skip to main content

 Pay-as-you-go accounts don't include SLA guarantees.
 Enterprise/Growth Plan customers typically receive:

-How does Deepgram's Nova-3 compare to the older Enhanced model?
+How does Deepgram's Nova-3 compare to older models?

 Can I get a refund if transcription quality is poor?